evryn/vue-modern-resume/README.md

   </a>yourself.
 </h4>

+*NOTE: All personal contents will be removed very soon on next release.
+Don't worry about them.*

 ## What is Vue Modern Resume?
 Vue Modern Resume is basically a simple (yet easy to setup) resume template based on <a href="https://vuejs.org/">Vue.js</a> framework and <a href="https://vuetifyjs.com/">Vuetify</a> UI toolkit.